 How payday loans work

-Payday loans may go by different names — cash advance loans, deferred deposit loans, check advance loans or postdated check loans — but they typically work in the same way.
+Payday loans may go by different names — cash advance loans, deferred deposit loans, check advance loans or online payday loans — but they typically work in the same way.

 The loan is typically due by your next payday, generally in two to four weeks.
-If you don’t repay the loan plus fees by the due date, the lender can cash your check or electronically debit your account.
+If you don’t repay the loan plus finance charges by the due date, the lender can cash your check or electronically debit your bank account.

 Many states that allow this type of lending set a cap on the loan amount and accompanying fees.
 Depending on the state, companies may be allowed to charge from $10 to $30 for every $100 borrowed.